JennEYoon/datasciY/README.md

 #### Folder Structure

  * About -- Profile
-   - assets -- image and pdf files called at root level html src.
+   - assets -- Folder for image and pdf files called at root level by href src command.
+   - dsy.css -- my handcoded stylesheet, uses CSS3 format, the latest standard
+   - purpleimg.jpg -- header image used in HTML files

  * Projects -- coding projects and short coding exercises